groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-doc-files-groupdocs-merger-java/_index.md

 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

-**Direct Download**: Alternatively, download the latest version directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+**Direct Download:** You can also obtain the binaries from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

-To get started with a free trial or to purchase a license, visit the [purchase page](https://purchase.groupdocs.com/buy) and request a temporary license if needed.
+To start a trial or purchase a license, visit the [purchase page](https://purchase.groupdocs.com/buy) and request a temporary license if needed.

-**Basic Initialization:**
+### Basic Initialization
-After setting up the library in your project, initialize it as follows:
+After the dependency is added, create a `Merger` instance that points to the first document you want to use as the base.

 ```java
 import com.groupdocs.merger.Merger;